haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 You’ve developed the skills necessary to hold your own in close-­‐‑quarters grappling.
 You gain the following benefits:
 • You have advantage on attack rolls against a creature you are grappling.
 • You can use your action to try to pin a creature grappled by you.
 To do so, make another grapple check.
 If you succeed, you and the creature are both restrained until the grapple ends.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 75

  Using Ability Scores
 Six abilities provide a quick description of every creature’s physical and mental characteristics: